-The rapid increase in ensemble-average precipitation seen in Fig. 1 as a function of water vapor above the critical value occurs as in PN, for the revised Hilburn and Wentz (2008) data set used here.
-In this case, it is seen for each value of \hat{T} and, as hypothesized, the value of the critical water vapor changes as a function of \hat{T} .
-Curves are shown for values of \hat{T} for which there are sufficient data; parts of the curves with higher scatter are associated with fewer values available for the averages.
-For instance for $\hat{T} = 274$ K, the upper 10 or so bins have fewer than 10 counts, while bins just below the critical point for the most common temperature, 271K, exceed 10^5 counts.
-The Eastern Pacific happens to have the widest range of usable temperatures, with the caveat that values associated with the coldest temperature shown, $\hat{T} = 268$ K, tend to be associated with synoptic conditions in which cold temperature mid-latitude systems are intruding into the tropics.
-A similar pickup is seen in other basins; a Western Pacific case is given in Neelin et al. (2008).
+The rapid increase in ensemble-average precipitation seen in Fig. 1a as a function of water vapor above the critical value occurs as in PN06 for the revised Hilburn and Wentz (2008) dataset used here.
+In this case, it is seen for each value of \hat{T} and, as hypothesized, the value of the critical water vapor changes as a function of T. Curves are shown for values of \hat{T} for which there are sufficient data; parts of the curves with higher scatter are associated with fewer values available for the averages.
+For instance, for $\hat{T} = 274$ K, the upper 10 or so bins have fewer than 10 counts, whereas bins just below the critical point for the most common temperature, 271 K, exceed 105 counts.
+The eastern Pacific happens to have the widest range of usable temperatures, with the caveat that values associated with the coldest temperature shown, $\hat{T} = 268$ K, tend to be associated with synoptic conditions in which cold temperature midlatitude systems are intruding into the tropics.
+A similar pickup is seen in other basins; a western Pacific case is given in Neelin et al. (2008).